yusufaine/OTOT-B/functions/README.md

 - **Important**: explicitly allow functions to access needed secrets in the `runWith` parameter (secrets will be `undefined` otherwise)
 - Whenever a new value for a secret is set, redeploy all functions that reference that secret for them to pick up the latest value
 - Ensure that no deployed functions reference a secret before deleting the secret; functions that use a secret value that has been deleted will fail silently
+- This can be done on GCP Secret Manager as well

 ```sh
 # Set the value of an existing secret